adjustment-layers-premiere-pro

 There can be several reasons why you want to save an adjustment layer.
 For example, in my case, I can use the created letterbox for other projects.
 Adobe Premiere Pro offers the possibility to save your adjustment layer effects as a preset.
 This present will appear in your effect panel where you can find them for a new project.

-1. Select the adjustment layer in the sequence where you want to save the effects from.
+1. Select the adjustment layer in the sequence where you want to save the effects.

 2. Navigate to the effects control panel and select all the effects you want to include in your preset.
 Hold command (Apple) or control (windows) to select more than one effect.